 The CEHD Office of Student and Academic Affairs supports faculty and staff in the development of curricula and course syllabi, including the update of online and standard templates for syllabus development, coordination of the syllabus review process, and maintenance of the comprehensive database of CEHD course syllabi.

 University policy requires that all students be provided with a syllabus clearly detailing the content of and expectations for each course (as well as university resources) no later than the first day of class.
 The syllabus is an essential vehicle for creating understanding between the student and faculty member.
-According to the Mason Center for Teaching and Faculty Excellence,
+According to the Stearns Center for Teaching and Faculty Excellence:

-“At its most fundamental level, a course syllabus is essentially a contract between the instructor and the student and is a vital tool for communicating expectations between students and faculty.
+“At one level, a course syllabus is a contract between the instructor and the student and is a vital tool for communicating expectations between students and faculty.
 A well-constructed syllabus provides a road map for the course, answers frequently asked questions, can help to lessen student anxiety, and allows the faculty member to concentrate on instruction.

-At another level, though, a syllabus is the embodiment of your philosophy of teaching and learning.
-Implicit in every assignment, every choice of textbook, every discussion topic should be an indication of what you want your students to learn from your course and why you want them to learn it.
-Because critical thinking is at the heart of academic work, emphasize how your course will help them develop the kinds of skills with inquiry and problem solving that will benefit them throughout their time in college and into their lives as professionals.”
+At another level, though, a syllabus is the embodiment of your philosophy of teaching and learning, and sets the tone for the course.
+Implicit in every policy, every assignment, every choice of textbook, every discussion topic should be an indication of what you want your students to learn from your course and why you want them to learn it.
+Because critical thinking is at the heart of academic work, you should emphasize how your course will help students develop the kinds of skills with inquiry and problem solving that will benefit them throughout their time in college and into their lives as professionals.”

 The CEHD Online Syllabus Template should be used for any course where online content delivery and course interactions account for more than 75% of total contact time; alternately, the CEHD Standard Syllabus Template should be used for any course having 75% or less of total contact time online.

 CEHD Syllabus Component Guidelines